hikeventures/hikeventures.github.io/_posts/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 ---

 ## Differences between trekking and snowshoeing poles
-I would say the main difference between snowshoe and hiking poles is the possibility to add a snow basket to the poles.
-This winter when I went to Finnish Lapland I took my hiking poles with me which I wanted to use for snowshoeing and realised that there is no possibility to add snow baskets on them.
-For this reason I have separated the list below into two sections.
-One section is for poles which can be used only for hiking or trekking and the other section is for poles which can be used for hiking and snowshoeing.
+I would say the main difference between snowshoe and hiking poles is the possibility to add a snow basket to the poles and to expand or shorten the poles while wearing gloves.
+My preference as the best trekking and snowhoeing poles goes towards the [MSR Flight 3](http://www.backcountry.com/msr-flight-3-trekking-pole).

 ---